scipy.integrate.DOP853¶

 - rtol, atolfloat and array_like, optional

-.
+- Relative and absolute tolerances.
+The solver keeps the local error estimates less than - atol + rtol * abs(y).
 Here rtol controls a relative accuracy (number of correct digits).
 But if a component of y is approximately below atol, the error only needs to fall within the same atol threshold, and the number of correct digits is not guaranteed.
 If components of y have different scales, it might be beneficial to set different atol values for different components by passing array_like with shape (n,) for atol.
-Default values are 1e-3 for rtol and 1e-6 for atol.- vectorizedbool, optional
+Default values are 1e-3 for rtol and 1e-6 for atol.

 - R2069d09a2148-2